lqc/thinkcspy/source/functions.rst

        def make_window(colr, ttle):
            """
-             Set up the window with the given background colour and title.
+             Set up the window with the given background color and title.
              Returns the new window.
            """
            w = turtle.Screen()